lukeflannigan/FitLife/README.md

 - Working on the UI to have a consistent look/views in the App.
 - Working on Cleaning up the UI and helping my team members where necessary.

+**Gabriel**
+- Complete sync mechanism to tie all aspects of app together on daily, weekly, monthly, etc. basis so that goals reset daily.
+- Add data persistence to workouts and nutrition
+- Implement user profile settings
+- Assist team members with data model persistence
 ---